Cheezmeister/www.luchenlabs.com/homeblurb.markdown

 Hey there!
 I'm Brendan Luchen, and I *love* to code.
-Actually, I generally like making tuff, period.
+Actually, I generally like making stuff, period.
 This site serves primarily as a personal portfolio, but may also play host to musings, tunes, poems, rants, etc.

 <div id="omglookatme">